This Is the Worst Soda You Should Never Drink, According to Science

 It shouldn't really come as that much of a surprise how sugary this drink is once you take a look at the ingredients list and see the big offender that is high fructose corn syrup listed second.
 HFCS is always a danger.
 A study in The American Journal of Clinical Nutrition actually found that drinks that are made with high-fructose corn syrup are indeed linked to obesity.
 Additionally, this soda contains soybean oil, which another study found is linked to weight gain.
 So if you sip on a can of Crush Pineapple every day, there is a very good chance you will gain weight as opposed to if you drank water that you added an actual pineapple slice to for some flavor.

 If you were under the impression that choosing a fruit-based soda is an overall better option, Crush Pineapple proves that theory to be untrue.
-Besides the fact that it's high in calories and sugar, the soda also contains Yellow 5 and Yellow 6.
-These are artificial food colors that are added here to give the drink its color.
+Besides the fact that it's high in calories and sugar, the soda also contains the artificial food colors Yellow 5 and Yellow 6.
+So why are they on the ingredients list?
+Well, it's how the soda gets its color.
 It's been said these two additives promote Attention Deficit Disorder (ADD) in children.
 More bad news.

 The takeaway here?